-- FEMA claim letter; - SBA loan documentation; - Insurance award letters; - Insurance settlement and/or evidence of litigation; - If the above-referenced documentation is not available, an inspection report (complete with photos of the damage and a written assessment of the damage) from a damage assessment conducted by a qualified Program Damage Assessor that certifies that the damage occurred due to the qualifying disaster may be used. - Possess an award under the R3 Program, the SIH Program or the SBIA Program.
+- FEMA claim letter; - SBA loan documentation; - Insurance award letters; - Insurance settlement and/or evidence of litigation; - If the above-referenced documentation is not available, an inspection report (complete with photos of the damage and a written assessment of the damage) from a damage assessment conducted by a qualified Program Damage Assessor that certifies that the damage occurred due to the qualifying disaster may be used. - Possess an award under the R3 Program.
 The circumstances under which these awards were provided must be unchanged.